bret/framework-examples/spreadsheet/trunk/README.txt

 GENERAL
 - Add rake for tests and gem creation
 - overview docs
+- make generic layer to interface between fixture and spreadsheet this may allow us to redirect output at another place like a DB also input

 SPREADSHEET
 - Testcases
 - Doc cleanup
-- Add excel cell validation (I ave a start on this)
+- Add excel cell validation (I have a start on this)
 - Work out best way to support comments in clear-colored cells
-- maybe flash cell (if possible) for spreadsheet errors may be a way to change how the cell values are read in -> investigate
+- maybe flash cell (if possible) for spreadsheet errors
+- Allow for italicized rows/columns to skip
+- Add support for ()/? for methods and strip

 FIXTURE
 - Testcases